 I am not going to write a traditional blog post.
 This one is not about how to create online training.
 It does not deal with the intricacies of Learning management systems or the complexities of e-learning software.
-This topic is based on an audio book I recently listened to on Audible.
+This topic is based on an audiobook I recently listened to on Audible.
 The book is ‘Mindsets: How we can learn to fulfill our potential‘.

 Now, I am not going to recommend it, or hype its message or shrill for the book.
 I am simply going to tell a story about an experience I recently had.

 So our eLeaP system is used for traditional corporate training as well as eCommerce course sales.
 If you are an expert or subject matter authority, you can easily create online training courses and sell them on your special eLeaP course catalog.
-We have ecommerce customers spanning a range of industries: Accounting and Finance, Sales training, Real Estate and Mortgage training, Healthcare and continuing education, Non-profit training, and even Church and religious staff training.
+We have e-commerce customers spanning a range of industries: Accounting and Finance, Sales training, Real Estate and Mortgage training, Healthcare and continuing education, Non-profit training, and even Church and religious staff training.

-I am continually amazed about the extent of the content library: www.eleapcourses.com .
+I am continually amazed by the extent of the content library: www.eleapcourses.com .
 The buyers of these courses range from private individuals to organizations (who purchase multiple licenses).
 This story is about one of the private buyers of a training course.
 The buyer let’s call Tomsue, purchased a course in Financial mortgage training (changed to protect privacy).
-Normally, most buyers simply log in and complete their training course without the need for all tech support; after all we designed the system to be as simple and intuitive as possible.
-In this case though, we quickly realized that Tomsue has almost no computer skills.
+Normally, most buyers simply log in and complete their training course without the need for all tech support; after all, we designed the system to be as simple and intuitive as possible.
+In this case, though, we quickly realized that Tomsue has almost no computer skills.

 So I got the call (I always get the hard calls) to help Tomsue.
 The first thing I did was call Tomsue back to learn what is going on.
 I found out he could not log in.
 “Ok that’s easy… let’s go into your email and find your password reminder”, I said.
 “Well, we can’t quite log into our email because something has changed on my computer and the email is not where it normally is”, he said.